top of page

 Things have been moving so fast since moving to Auckland.
 It's been 4 days and I've already moved into my new accommodation and have a job at the clay studio nearby.
 I remember telling my dad that I was having a bit of a sensory overload during my last few weeks in Singapore - with all the mixed emotions about having to say goodbye to so many people and routines, balanced with the excitement about starting a new life in a new place.
 I didn't really know how or what to feel, there was fear and excitement in equal amounts so I guess they just crossed each other out and left me semi-catatonic.
 And if I was semi-catatonic then, I don't know how to describe how I feel now.

 After unpacking into this new place, I finally feel like I have a little breather to make sense of things and reflect on how the week has just zoomed past.
-I'm excited to get back to the wheel soon and get my hands dirty with some clay.
+I'm excited to get back to the wheel soon and get my hands on some clay.

 Context: I am flying to Auckland tomorrow night.
 I'm in my room, scanning around for things that I need to pack within my modest 25kg luggage allowance.
 On my desk there's an empty mug of chamomile tea, a card for a dear friend that I've just written, my old film camera that's run out of battery, my bible, and a mountain of other bits.
 How many bits do I need to take with me?